noahshin0209/noahshin0209/README.md

 ## Thank you for visiting !
-Hi, this is Noah Shin
+Hi, This is Noah Shin

 Kyung Pook National Univ CSE 2nd grade